speakeasy-api/openapi-directory/SDKs/googleapis.com/androidpublisher/v3/typescript/README.md

 ### purchases

 * `androidpublisherPurchasesProductsAcknowledge` - Acknowledges a purchase of an inapp item.
+* `androidpublisherPurchasesProductsConsume` - Consumes a purchase for an inapp item.
 * `androidpublisherPurchasesProductsGet` - Checks the purchase and consumption status of an inapp item.
 * `androidpublisherPurchasesSubscriptionsAcknowledge` - Acknowledges a subscription purchase.
 * `androidpublisherPurchasesSubscriptionsCancel` - Cancels a user's subscription purchase.
 The subscription remains valid until its expiration time.